 A former second-round tennis player and organizer of exhibition tournaments, he now holds positions with the French tennis federation and the CNOSF.

-SInce 2020, he is the lawyer of the soprano Chloé Briot (music adward 2018) and tennisman Patrick Proisy (finalist to the French Open 1972).
+Since 2020, he is the lawyer of the soprano Chloé Briot (music adward 2018) and former tennis champion Patrick Proisy (finalist to the French Open 1972).

 Christophe Cottet-Bretonnier is a Knight of the National Order of Merit.